 Computer security, or the lack thereof, has made many headlines recently.
 In this article we'll look at how bad things are and what you, as a software developer, can do about it.
 It will help get you started or hopefully give you some new ideas if you're already doing some security work.

 Security audits are an important part of IT security programs.
 In this article, authors highlight the challenges in cloud computing business models, based on interviews with cloud security auditors.
-They talk about the challenges in the areas of transparency, encryption and colocation and domain-tailored audits as ideal solution in the new model.

 In this article, authors discuss how enterprise, software, and security architects can improve software assurance by using the enterprise architecture to promulgate the software security controls.